 Morialta's Community Building Events 2014 Bare-bones Preview for your diary Morialta Conservation Park Picnic Monday 10 March (Public Holiday) Cabaret-Payneham Concert Band Saturday 31 May (To be confirmed) Picnic Day Out-Rockleigh Monday 9 June (Public Holiday) Mission Projects Concert Heaven Knows A Cappella Sunday 15 June Library Event Sunday 14 July BEYOND OUR WALLS In late 2013 we recorded three services and posted out to a range of ministers, chaplains and church leaders.
 We invited feedback - comments and suggestions - and have received some very constructive messages.
 We've now shared in the 16 February recording which we think has "come up well", thanks to the skills of John and the Production Team.

-It's great that some of our Morialta the sick and people like members have chosen to take a DVD to a now join the larger community friend or someone who is in care, or to Uniting in giving God all the send to friends in Australia and overseas glory for His love and grace." the access to our Worship on YouTube In late 2013 we recorded three services which was given to all on the MUC Email We're looking and posted out to a range of ministers, Flash News list.
-This has brought distribution to chaplains and church leaders.
-We appreciation and helpful comment. residential care fa One overseas respondent concluded her message with:
+It's great that some of our Morialta members have chosen to take a DVD to a friend or someone who is in care, or to send to friends in Australia and overseas glory for His love and grace." the access to our Worship on YouTube which was given to all on the MUC Email We're looking forward to widening Flash News list.
+This has brought distribution to appreciation and helpful comment.
+One overseas respondent concluded her message with:

 "Please thank ...
-Morialta Uniting Church for initiating this project and as the title suggests, the Church is to be commended for enabling technology to reach out beyond the borders to shuts-in, the sick and people like me who could now join the larger community of Morialta Uniting in giving God all the praise and glory for His love and grace."
-We're looking forward to widening distribution to more Chaplains and residential care facilities.
+Morialta Uniting Church for initiating this project and as the title suggests, the Church is to be commended for enabling technology to reach out beyond the borders to shuts-in, the sick and people like me who could now join the larger community of Morialta Uniting in giving God all the praise and more Chaplains and residential care facilities.